-Sustainable Economic and Emerging Markets provides a snapshot of the different dimensions of sustainability and analyses how they interact and configure themselves, case by case, in selected emerging economies.
-The parameters of economic growth in developing economics are explored in the context of systems, climate change, and environmental challenges.
+Sustainable Economy and Emerging Markets provides a snapshot of the different dimensions of sustainability and analyses how they interact and configure themselves, case by case, in selected emerging economies.
+The parameters of economic growth in developing economies are explored in the context of systems, climate change, and environmental challenges.

 This book will prove valuable reading for students and scholars of international business, international trade, sustainability, and development.

 Introduction: sustainable economy and emerging markets